peterhinch/micropython-async/TUTORIAL.md

  any required arguments passed.
 The `run_until_complete` call returns when the coro terminates: this method provides a way of quitting the scheduler.
  * `await`  Arg: the coro to run, specified with function call syntax.
-Starts the coro ASAP and blocks until it has run to completion.
+Starts the coro ASAP.
+The awaiting coro blocks until the awaited one has run to completion.

 The above are compatible with CPython.
 Additional uasyncio methods are discussed in 2.2.3 below.